bitds/connector/README.md

 A command-line tool that lets an external participant deploy their own bitDS connector on their own server, without having to copy configuration files  by hand.

-It ships as a **zipapp**: a single 16 KB executable file.
+It ships as a **zipapp**, which is a single 16 KB executable file.
 It does not bundle a Python interpreter, so the server needs Python 3.10 or newer, but it does not requires `pip`, or virtualenv an or root privileges.

 **No third-party dependencies.** Everything is standard library.